The Former Kaichi School: Matsumoto’s Second National Treasure

 The first is obvious.
-The second is subjective.
+The second is sentimental.
 The third is grounded in some interesting history.

 In Edo Era Matsumoto (known as Tsukama at the time) there were numerous “tera-koya”, private educational institutions for the children of commoners.
 These “temple kids’ shops” focused on reading and writing, bolstered by a curriculum of additional academic and cultural subjects, and were a highly-prized aspect of life in Tsukama.
 When the Ministry of Education, created in 1871 by the new Meiji government, introduced a series of education system reforms in 1872, the president of the local carpenter’s association, Seijyu Tateishi, was hired to direct construction on a new school.
 The following year the “Kaichi Gakko” opened as one of Japan’s first schools.